No Contact: The Right Way & The Wrong Way

 The first thing is to determine if you are really ready to leave.
 It seems like a very simple point, but there needs to be a real, mature commitment that leaving is the right thing to do (assuming you have a choice) and that you are serious about it - not just testing the waters.

-The second thing is to accept that when you leave a relationship (or are spurned), the most important thing for you is to get over you "ex" partner and move on to the next phase of your life.
+The second thing is to accept that when you leave a relationship (or are spurned), the most important thing for you is to get over your "ex" partner and move on to the next phase of your life.

-Without a doubt, ending of the relationship with someone who you love is heartbreaking.
+Without a doubt, ending the relationship with someone who you love is heartbreaking.
 It is for everyone.
 But, no matter how difficult or incomprehensible it is, it doesn't change the realities above.

 Now "No Contact" makes sense